mobxjs/mobx-state-tree/docs/recipes/pre-built-form-types-with-mst-form-type.md

 npm install mobx-state-tree@^5.0.0
 ```

 Now that the general installation is complete, let's explore how to use it through a simple example.
 Although mobx-state-tree is designed to handle complex web application states, you might find the example a bit over-designed.
-However, the aim is to illustrate the idea of why using mst-form-type, so I've kept the logic as simple as possible.
+However, the aim is to illustrate the idea of why using mst-form-type is helpful, so I've kept the logic as simple as possible.

 ## Example